 Climate impacts can vary over time.
-We have defined the following time horizons to analyse physical and transition impacts, taking into consideration Urenco's existing climate actions.
+We have defined the following time horizons to analyse physical and transition impacts,

 - Short-term (2024-2030): This period aligns with our near-term targets. - Medium-term (2031-2040): This timeframe aligns with our goal of achieving net-zero emissions. - Long-term (2041 to 2050): This period reflects the longer-term nature in which climate issues may manifest.